marcgg/marcgg.github.com/_posts/2016-07-04-monitoring-bugs.md

 #### Universal Analytics

-We use [Universal Analytics][8] for a lot of different things, including [A/B tests][9] and some monitoring.
+We use [Universal Analytics][8] for a lot of different things, including [A/B tests][9] and custom event monitoring.
 With [custom alerts][10], we are alerted if some important business KPIs go under a certain level that indicate a bug.

 #### re:dash

-We also use [re:dash][11] that allows us to easily pull data from our [replica database][12] and create dashboards.
+We also use [re:dash][11] to easily pull data from our[replica database][12] and create dashboards.
 This is used mainly for business KPIs, but it can also be used to build graphs used by developers in order to monitor a particular part of the app.

 For instance if the volume of a certain event changes or takes a new pattern, it can be detected at a glance.